Loved and Lost on Melbourne Street, Market Street and Grosvenor Street

 Recent development work has seen Melbourne Street become the town’s main shopping street at the expense of Grosvenor and Market Streets.
 In recent history, much the town’s chain stores were situated there, along with both gas and electricity showrooms.

 The Commercial: along with The Talbot adjacent, The Commercial gained a reputation for live music.
 Under Vaux Breweries’ ownership, it was renamed The Riverside, a name it kept till being renamed as H2O Bar.
-Today, it remains the H2O Bar, albeit possibly one with damp thanks to the pub being vacant for the best part of five years.
+Today, the pub has been subdivided into flats with two ground floor units.
+One of them is occupied by Fairytalez, a wedding dress shop.
+The other unit is occupied by Longden and Co.
+Accountants.

 George Dean: over two floors, their unit occupied the former Burgon’s shop on the Cheshire side of the River Tame.
-Recent years saw them concentrate on using the first floor with the ground floor becoming a new branch of Lloyd’s Chemist.
+Recent years saw them concentrate on using the first floor with the ground floor being occupied by Lloyd’s Chemist.

 Rediffusion: on the side of some flats on Stanley Square are cabinets with ‘Rediffusion’ on the front.
 Before multi-channel TV became popular, BET owned Rediffusion offered a cable TV service using a relay system and a wall mounted switch.
-Stalybridge’s branch is occupied by an extension of the Yorkshire Building Society.
+Stalybridge’s branch was occupied by an extension of the Yorkshire Building Society, now occupied by The Music Corner.

 Civic: an electrical retailer in the Currys/Dixons mould, their showroom was later occupied by The Fireplace Centre.
 This has now been split into two smaller units.
 They came to prominence in the 1970s with an advertising campaign featuring Harry Worth.